What to do in Baños de Agua Santa, Ecuador

 Volcan Cotopaxi - Ecuador

-One of them is the Runtún Lookout, which is located on the grounds of the Casa del Arbol.
-From there, we'll get firsthand views, as we're right on the slopes of the volcano.
+One of them is the Runtun Viewpoint, which is located on the grounds of the Casa del Arbol.
+From there, you can get firsthand views of Tungurahua, as we are right on the slopes of the volcano.

 Vistas de la ciudad de Baños de Agua Santa